b3an5/info-star-wars/README.md

 # INFOstarWARS

-#### A web-based reference for starwars styled to parody infowars. in no way shape or form is this an endorsement of Infowars.com
+#### A web-based reference for starwars styled to parody infowars.
+In no way shape or form is this an endorsement of Infowars.com

 ### Installation Steps